CoDe-Neuro/academic-code-neuro/content/authors/ryan-stanyard/_index.md

 avatar_filename: ryan.jpg
 superuser: false

 interests:
-- Originally trained in Neuroscience and Psychology (BSc, Keele), I then specialised in Neuroimaging (MSc, MRes, King’s College London).
-My PhD utilises graph theory, neuroimaging methods and whole-brain computational modelling to examine how neurodevelopmental disease modulates the coupling of brain structure and function across the lifespan.
+- Originally trained in Neuroscience and Psychology (BSc, Keele), I then specialised in Neuroimaging (MSc, MRes, KCL).
+My PhD examines the origin of functional connectivity across the lifespan, with a particular focus on what can we learn about excitatory/inhibitory balance from EEG aperiodic exponent.

 social:
 - icon: envelope